andrewgomella/psfieldgenerate/README.md

-# PowerScribe AutoText Field Generator
+# psfieldgenerate

+This project consists of three python scripts, and will be presented as part of an Education Exhibit at [RSNA 2023](https://www.rsna.org/annual-meeting).

+- `psReportGenerator.py` - a python class for dynamic generation of Powerscribe reports/macros
+- `rdeToPsReport.py` - python command line script to convert RadElement.org json into Powerscribe reports/macros via psReportGenerator class above
+- `downloadSets.py` - a script to batch download elements from [radelement.org](https://www.radelement.org/)

+# rdeToPsReport.py

-This command-line program is designed to generate PowerScribe AutoText fields from RSNA RDE (Radiological Society of North America Report Data Elements) or RDES (Report Data Element Sets) using JSON files.
-It operates by utilizing JSON files available from [radelement.org](https://www.radelement.org/) and relies on the `psReport` class provided by the `psReportGenerator.py` script.
-The program is a rough proof of concept and has been tested with Python 3.10.7 on a 64-bit Windows 11 environment and PowerScribe version 4.0 SP1 (build 7.0.111.20) as of November 2022.
+This command-line program is designed to generate PowerScribe AutoText fields from RSNA RDE (Radiological Society of North America Report Data Elements) or RDES (Report Data Element Sets).
+It utilizes JSON files from [radelement.org](https://www.radelement.org/) and relies on the `psReport` class provided by the included `psReportGenerator.py` script.
+The program is a rough proof of concept and was tested with Python 3.10.7 on a 64-bit Windows 11 environment and PowerScribe version 4.0 SP1 (build 7.0.111.20) as of November 2022.

 ## Usage

 ### Prerequisites

 Before using this program, ensure you have the required JSON files containing RSNA RDE or RDES data.
 You can obtain these files from [radelement.org](https://www.radelement.org/).
-Alternatively you can use the included script download_sets.py to batch download them.
+Alternatively you can use the included script `download_sets.py` to batch download them.

 ### Command-Line Arguments

 The program accepts the following command-line arguments:

 - `--jsonfile`: The path to a JSON file containing a single RSNA RDE or RDES.
 If provided, the program will generate an AutoText based on this file.
+Alternatively specify an input folder to specify a folder of json files.
 - `--inputfolder`: The path to a folder containing multiple JSON files.
 If provided, the program will attempt to generate AutoTexts for all the JSON files in the folder.
 - `--outputfolder`: The folder where the generated RTF files will be saved.
 If not provided, the RTF files will be saved in the current directory.
 - `--prefix`: An optional flag.
 If specified, a prefix followed by a semicolon will be added before each field in the generated AutoText.
+This is likely always desired.

 ### Output

-The program will generate AutoTexts in Rich Text Format (RTF) files.
-Each RTF file will be named based on the RDE's ID and saved in the output folder.
+The program will generate AutoTexts in Rich Text Format (RTF).
+Each RTF file will be named based on the RDE's ID and saved in the specified output folder.

 ## Example